Evidence Hub Noise monitoring at Pearson

 According to the GTAA, NMTs are used to obtain objective data and assess aircraft noise levels.
 NMTs are one source of information that feeds into ANOMS, which correlates noise events with aircraft operations to create “Aircraft Noise Events”.

 On paper, this sounds like a robust, science-based system.
-In practice, the story that affected communities experience on the ground is very different.
+In practice, the reliability and transparency of the underlying network remain open questions.

 Noise-monitoring infrastructure around Pearson